AhmedMoamen62/Function-Plotter/README.md

 - the application works with any **string** variable name
 - the application works according to operators high precedence in math
 - the application works independent of spaces in the equation
+- the application doesn't check strange operators or characters

 # Code pipeline
 The implementation of the application mainly is based on 2 algorithms